cryptoloutre/cryptoloutre/README.md

 ### Hi there 👋

 I'm La Loutre, a french crypto content creator on [Twitter](https://twitter.com/laloutre).
-I make educational thread to explain crypto concepts and make tutorial to help the beginners.
+I make educational threads to explain crypto concepts and make tutorials to help the beginners.

 🏗️ Currently building [@ToolsSolana](https://twitter.com/ToolsSolana), a bunch of useful tools to help people in the [Solana](https://solana.com/fr) ecosystem.